State & Federal Advocacy

 - 2008: Worked to develop and pass legislation that eliminated the reduced price category for school breakfast, making Vermont the 4th state in the U.S. to provide free school breakfast to all low-income students.

-- 2013: Advocated to make pass the same legislation for lunch as we did for brakfast in 2008, resulting in Vermont becoming the first state in the nation to offer both free school breakfast and lunch to all low-income students.
+- 2013: Advocated to pass the same legislation for lunch as we did for breakfast in 2008, resulting in Vermont becoming the first state in the nation to offer both free school breakfast and lunch to all low-income students.

 - 2016: Collaborated with many of our partners, including the Farm to School Network, to help the Farm to School Grant Program receive additional state funding to launch a grant program to help schools offer Universal School Meals, so that all students can eat nutritious school meals, regardless of their family’s income.
 At the same time, we lead the Child Nutrition Reauthorization Coalition, a group of Vermont organizations collectively providing information to our lawmakers in DC about how to protect and improve programs that feed kids, like school meals and meals in childcare settings, as Congress reauthorizes them for another five years.